 Jamacia’s Centre for Advanced Training Story

-Jamaica joined the CAT programme in 2018 and is about to enter her final year of training.
+Jamaica joined the Centre for Advanced Training programme in 2018.
+She will be entering her final year of training starting September 2020. and is about to enter her final year of training.

 How did you discover the CAT programme?

 I first heard about the CAT scheme from my school dance teacher.
 She suggested it would be a great opportunity to improve my contemporary technique and choreographic ideas.

 What was your previous experience of dance before the CAT programme?

 I trained at a musical theatre school from the age of 3, training in several different dance styles such as classical ballet, tap, commercial, jazz, etc. I hadn’t practiced or performed much contemporary before coming to CAT so it was pretty much a new style for me to learn and explore.